 Once you have checked that you are eligible to bring a claim, we will ask you to read through our funding agreement and sign the same.
 You will then be a client of the firm.

-If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything.
+If you lose your claim then you do not have to pay us anything.

-We will arrange insurance to protect you against the risk of losing and having to pay Ford’s legal costs.
+We have arranged After the Event (ATE) insurance to protect you against the risk of losing and having to pay the defendants' legal costs.

 If you are a member of a trade union, you should check whether the union will fund you.

-If you have such an alternative source of funding, then it may be cheaper for you to use it than the funding package we are offering.
-We are not offering to act via such legal expenses insurance/union funding, so if you wish to use it you may need to instruct another firm.
+If you have such an alternative source of funding, then it may be cheaper for you to use this than the funding package we are offering.
+We are not offering to act via such legal expenses insurance/union funding, so if you wish to use your own cover you will need to instruct another firm.

 Yes, provided you bought an affected vehicle and you meet our eligibility criteria, you will be able to bring a claim.

 Yes, if the contract is in your name and the vehicle is affected, and you meet our eligibility criteria, you will be able to bring a claim.

-Provided you are able to confirm that your vehicle was affected, you can still bring a claim despite not having the vehicle.
+Provided we are able to confirm that your vehicle was affected, you can still bring a claim despite not having the vehicle.
 You will need to check your vehicle registration number and we will ask you to provide us with your vehicle purchase documents.
 If you sell or otherwise dispose of your vehicle after you have signed up to the claim, please let us know.

 Provided all the vehicles you want to claim for are affected, yes.
-We need you to complete a separate questionnaire for each of your vehicles, however, you will only need to enter into one funding agreement (DBA) with us in respect of your Ford vehicles.
+We will need you to complete a separate questionnaire for each of your vehicles, however, you will only need to enter into one funding agreement (DBA) with us in respect of your Ford vehicles.

 No, it does not matter where you bought your Ford vehicle as long as it was bought in England or Wales.
-You are eligible to bring a claim against the manufacturer whether you bought your vehicle from a Ford showroom, from a private seller or from a third-party dealer, or if you bought the car for business purposes.
+You are eligible to bring a claim against the manufacturer whether you bought your vehicle from a Ford showroom, from a private seller, or from a third-party dealer/through a private sale, or if you bought your vehicle for personal or business purposes.